 Consistently reminding students that they can achieve anything can do wonders for their self-esteem and attitude.
 In many instances, that positive reinforcement may be the only encouragement they get.
 Create a bulletin board titled “We Are Flying to Great Heights” using the Boho Birds Bulletin Board Set.
 Cover the board in plain blue fabric or paper and use the birds, leaves, and tree limbs to decorate it.
 Assign each student a bird and ask them to write one of their goals for the year on a leaf.
 Use a prominent bulletin board space in the classroom to display their goals and remind them daily that they can accomplish anything they set their minds to doing.

 When the school year starts there is inevitably a lot of anxiety.
 Encourage your students’ creativity by having them brainstorm ways to promote a peaceful school community.
-Cover a board or area outside the classroom door with plain white paper or fabric and label the Peace Sign Accents with each child’s name.
+Cover a board or area outside the classroom door with plain white paper or fabric and label peace signs with each child’s name.
 Attach their two to three-sentence peace promotion idea next to their peace sign and hang them on the board.
 Starting the year on a positive note has never been so easy.

 The feel of the classroom community plays a large part in how successful the school year is going to be.
 A community of supportive learners makes students feel welcome and encouraged which is why it is so important to send the message that everyone belongs.
-Using the We All “Bee-Long” poster and honeycombs create a bulletin board from a first day of school activity.
+Use the Good “Bee-havior” Pocket Chart and honeycombs to create a bulletin board from a first day of school activity.
 Have students color in their honeycomb piece and, at the end of the day, hang them all together on the board.
 A plain yellow paper background would work well, but if you have a bee print fabric you could use it for a bit more pizzazz.
 Do not forget to make one for yourself, as well.
 It is important to remind students that everyone plays a part in the success of their classroom community – even the teacher.

 What are some of your favorite back to school bulletin boards?
 Share with us!